 Ms. Giorgadze holds two master’s degrees, one in Intercultural and Multicultural Studies from the University of Strasbourg, and the other in Applied Foreign Languages and International Affairs from Ilia State University.
 She holds a bachelor’s degree in Journalism and Communications from Tbilisi State University as well, while Ms. Giorgadze is also fluent in Georgian, English, French and Russian.

-Mr. Luka Begiashvili is a project officer at PMCG, responsible for assisting the project management team in coordinating, administering and managing projects, and providing support in the process of preparing project proposals, concept papers and project reports.
-His role also includes monitoring various tenders and analyzing their requirements as well as identifying and evaluating potential project team members.
+Ms. Soury is a Project Officer at PMCG, responsible for supporting the project management team in coordinating, administering and managing EU-related projects, providing assistance in the process of preparing project proposals, concept papers and reports.
+Moreover, her role includes monitoring various tenders and analyzing their requirements as well as communicating with potential clients and partners.

 Ms. Mariam Khubashvili is a project officer at PMCG.
 She is actively engaged in coordinating and administering projects, and assisting the team in preparing project proposals, concept papers and reports.
 Moreover, she assists the team in communicating with potential clients and partners.

 Before joining our team, Ms. Khubashvili successfully completed an internship at United Nations Development Programme (UNDP).
 She also held the position of inclusive education specialist at VET College “Mermisi.”

 Ms. Khubashvili holds a bachelor’s degree in social and political sciences from Tbilisi State University and is fluent in Georgian, English and Russian languages.